TheHanyou/Plural-Star/README.md

 ## Installation

 **Direct APK (sideload)**
-Download the latest APK from [Releases](https://github.com/TheHanyou/Plural-Space/releases).
+Download the latest APK from the button above or from [Releases](https://github.com/TheHanyou/Plural-Space/releases).
 Enable "Install from unknown sources" on your device and install.

+**Google Play**
+Coming soon.

 ---